 The health benefits of nature are vast.
 Nature allows us to feel connected to something bigger than us, gives us a story with which to make sense of our lives, and provides us with grounding routines and rhythms.
-It turns out that those things, grounding routines, and rhythm – they are all very important right now.
+It also turns out that those things, grounding routines, and rhythm – they are all very important right now.

 So, with the acknowledgment that there is a range of access to nature and a range of times when we can get out in nature, here is how to connect to the bigger life force that we call “nature.”